 Example #1: American Sonnet by Billy Collins

-In ‘American Sonnet’ there is a great example of alliteration in the fourth and fifth stanzas.
+In ‘American Sonnet,’ there is a great example of alliteration in the fourth and fifth stanzas.
 It can be seen through the reuse of the “w” consonant sound at the beginning of multiple words.
 In these lines, collins makes use of this kind of repetition in order to benefit the overall rhythm of the poem.
-The “w” sounds are striking and somewhat surprising in this moment.
+The “w” sounds are striking and somewhat surprising at this moment.
 Take a look at these two lines from the fifth stanza:

 and hide the wish that we were where you are,

 walking back from the mailbox […]